mbakalarski/netclab-xp/README.md

 **Declarative Crossplane Configuration Package for Router Configuration Management**

 `netclab-xp` enables declarative, GitOps-driven lifecycle management of physical, virtualized, and containerized routers using Crossplane.
-It provides a layered abstraction over device-specific RESTCONF/YANG models, allowing network teams to manage router configuration consistently and reproducibly.
+It provides a layered abstractions, allowing network teams to manage router configuration consistently and reproducibly.

 ---